Skip to main content

 Authentication

-• Optional TOTP 2FA — enable in account settings; supports any standard authenticator app.
+• Optional 2FA (TOTP) — enable in account settings; works with any standard authenticator app.

 Audit log

-Every meaningful action is recorded with the actor (user or token), the IP, the user-agent, and the affected resource.
+Every meaningful action is recorded with the actor, the IP, the user-agent, and the affected resource.
 Visible in Settings → Audit log at the org level.
 Members see only their project’s actions; org owners see everything.

-• Inactive timeout: terminal sessions are reaped after 30 minutes of inactivity.
+• Sessions are limited per VM and closed automatically after 30 minutes of inactivity.

 What you control vs what we control